flapjack/omnibus-flapjack/README.md

 ### AWS CLI Configuration

 If you want the build script to publish to packages.flapjack.io then you'll need to have set up a valid configuration for aws cli.
-You and do this as follows:
+You can do this as follows:

 ```
 ./configure_awscli \